 Kimetris Baltrip oversees award-winning publications as a journalism and yearbook teacher at The Kinkaid School in Houston.
 Prior to working in scholastic journalism, she taught in the A.Q.
 Miller School of Journalism and Mass Communications at Kansas State University for 13 years.
 She has worked for The New York Times and Houston Chronicle and has more than 20 years’ experience as an educator.
 In 2016, she won a national award from the Association for Education in Journalism and Mass Communications and she mentored Rolling Stone’s 35th annual college journalism award winner whose project from her class was broadcast by an affiliate of National Public Radio.
 Her professional experience includes serving as a public relations practitioner, newspaper editor and reporter, and contributor to several magazines.

-Baltrip will lead the Editing & Design module.
+Baltrip leads the Editing & Design module.

 Pedro Cabrera, M.A., CJE, is the publications adviser for Judson High School.
 He advises The Fuel student newspaper, the school yearbook, The Rocket, and oversees all social media for the campus.
 He was named Distinguished Educator of the Year in 2019, a Spirit of Judson Award Winner, and given the Pathfinder Award from the Texas Association of Journalism Educators.
 He is a part of the Texas Association of Journalism Educators and the Journalism Education Association, having presented at state and national conventions.
 Lastly, he is the coordinator of JEA’s Scholastic Journalism Week.